JacobTutt/dual_autodiff_package/README.md

 ## Installation

 1. Clone the repository:
     - Clone the repository from the remote repository (GitLab or GitHub) to your local machine.
-Replace <URL> with the actual repository URL:
+Replace <URL> with the the specifc repository URL:
     ```bash
     git clone <url>
     ```